pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 ## August
 August sprinted through the park, lungs burning but a smile splitting her face.
-Her therapist had encouraged her to find a physical outlet for her stress.
+Her mental health therapist had encouraged her to find a physical outlet for her stress.
 But here she was, chasing pigeons (mostly winning) and feeling a lightness she hadn't experienced in weeks.

 It all started with a promtion.
 A bigger paycheck, yes, new teammates to worry about, certainly, and more responsibility, definitely.
 Yet, August felt like a deflated balloon.
 Sleep evaded her, replaced by a constant low-grade anxiety.
 Workdays bled into nights, and the vibrant artist she once was became a ghost, replaced by a productivity machine.

-One particularly rough day, she confessed her struggles to a friend.
-The friend, ever the pragmatist, suggested a gym membership.
-"Exercise releases endorphins, Maria," they chirped.
-Maria scoffed.
-Gyms felt sterile, intimidating – the antithesis of the free-spirited soul she identified with.

-But the seed was planted.
-Her sister also suggested she see a mental health therapist.
-She didn't prescribe exercise as a cure-all, but rather as a potential tool in Maria's mental health toolbox.

-It wasn't a magic bullet.
+For August, exercise definitely helped.
 Therapy sessions were still crucial, a space to untangle the knots of anxiety and self-doubt.
 But the park became her sanctuary, a place where the chatter in her mind quieted and a new kind of strength emerged.
 It wasn't about sculpted muscles or chasing some societal ideal of fitness.
 It was about rediscovering joy, a reminder that mental and physical health weren't separate entities, but rather two sides of the same well-being coin.
 And that, Maria realized with a grin as she chased another unsuspecting pigeon, was a truth worth celebrating.

 ## TLDR
 Mental health is as important as physical health